 The Ultimate Podcast Script Template (Plus A List of Ideas)

-Scripting Your Podcast
+Writing Your Podcast Script

-- Intro Drop
+- Intro music/drop

-- Give a preview of what you will talk about in episode
+- Give a preview of what you will talk about in episode (aka your episode topic or main point)

-- Outro drop
+- Outro music/drop

-Podcast Intro Drop
+Podcast Intro Drop/Music

 This is the music or drop that is the first thing that a listener hears.
 It sets the tone for your podcast.
 As a rule of thumb, this should be between 3 – 10 seconds.
 I like to err on the side of shorter as you always want to be respectful of your audience’s time.
 While I love listening to a song for 45+ seconds as much as the next person, the audience is there to heat you not your taste in music.
 You want your intro to set the tone but also get to the content quickly.
 That way you get can get your podcast rollin’.